-- Our wellbeing engagements in 2022 were the monthly SHE Talks on Health and Safety, Mental Health Week and most importantly Lamplighter (the annual physical health assessment), deployed in partnership with our Medical Health Partners for employees.
-At the Mental Health Week, a new approach was employed to encourage employees to use the Employee Assistance Programme (EAP) which focuses on mental wellbeing by providing confidential support and free access to both international and local professionals every day of the week. - In the spirit of diversity and inclusivity, inclusive engagements such as Women in Supply Chain and Women in Sales were re-initiated again in our male dominated functions such as Supply Chain and Customer Development.
-We also ensured physical engagements and interactive social media engagements to celebrate Women's International Day and Men's International Day across the business.
-Nigeria's Independence Day was celebrated with a diverse culture 'meal theme' in recognition of our diverse employee population. - We activated awareness of Unilever Nigeria's Centenary coming up in 2023 with interactive competition engagements asking employees to design a logo and propose a theme.
-Subsequently, top winners were awarded for their efforts and the final logo was unveiled. - We had 'connect' moments for employees across the business during the TGIF (Thank God It's Friday) events held in 2022. - Univoice, our annual employee assessment of the business is an engagement we roll out to ensure that the business gets a true look at how employees feel and perceive all aspects of the business from strategy to business management.
-Employees use this engagement as an opportunity to speak up and advise the leadership of the business.
+- Our wellbeing engagements in 2022 were the monthly SHE Talks on health and Safety, Mental Health Week and most importantly Lamplighter (the annual physical health assessment), deployed in partnership with our Medical Health Partners for employees.
+At the Mental Health Week, a new approach was employed to encourage employees to use the Employee Assistance Programme (EAP) which focuses on mental wellbeing by providing confidential support and free access to both international and local professionals every day of the week. - \ In the spirit of diversity and inclusivity, inclusive engagements such as Women in Supply Chain and Women in Sales were re-initiated again in our male dominated functions such as Supply Chain and Customer Development.
+We also ensured that physical engagements and interactive social media engagements to celebrate Women International Day and Men's International Day across the business.
+Nigeria's Independence Day was celebrated with a diverse culture 'meal theme' in recognition our diverse employee population. - We activated awareness of Unilever Nigeria's Centenary coming up in 2023 with interactive competition engagements asking employees to design a logo and propose a theme.
+Subsequently, top winners were awarded for their efforts and the final logo was unveiled.